NL2G/Quarterly-Arxiv/README.md

 # [NLLG](https://nl2g.github.io/) Arxiv Reports

 This repository contains the code of the ''quaterly'' NLLG Arxiv Reports.
-Each report's code and data is stored in a separate folder.
+Each report's code and data is stored in its respective folder.

 ## Citations